RRZE-HPC/OSACA-Artifact-Appendix/README.md

 ...
 # LLVM-MCA-END
 ```
+All marked assembly files can be also found in the kernel-specific directory in [thesis_analysis_reports/](./thesis_analysis_reports).

 The prediction generation must be done separately for Marvell ThunderX2 and the x86 systems.
 Run
 ```